yotann/bcdb/docs/memodb/data-model.md

 - `identity` (code 0x00), which includes the Node data directly in the CID and does not require separate storage.
-- `blake2b-256` (code 0xb220), which includes the Blake2b 256-bit hash of the
+- `blake2b-256` (code 0xb220), which includes only the Blake2b 256-bit hash of
-  Node data in the CID.
+  the Node data in the CID.
 The actual Node data must be stored separately by the MemoDB store.

-MemoDB uses an `identity` CID whenever it would be the same length or shorter than an `blake2b-256` CID.
+MemoDB uses the `identity` CID for a Node whenever it would be the same length or shorter than the `blake2b-256` CID.

 #### Rationale

 Although `ipfs` uses SHA2-256 as its default, Blake2b-256 is believed to be more secure, and it is also significantly faster when special hardware support for SHA2 is not available.
-It is also supported by `ipfs`, and is the default hash implemented by [libsodium].
+It is supported by `ipfs`, and is the default hash implemented by [libsodium].

 The `identity` multihash is much more efficient for small values because it avoids a level of indirection.
-For example, the result of the `refines` Call may be a simple boolean value, which will be represented with an `identity` multihash, allowing the result to be decoded without actually loading another Node from the MemoDB Store.
+For example, the result of the `refines` Call may be a simple boolean value.
+This value will be represented with an `identity` CID, allowing the result to be decoded without actually loading another Node from the MemoDB Store.

 ## Head